 Expert Tips for Smarter Modular Home Financing

-Imagine a first-time buyer, Sarah, who thought modular home financing was out of reach due to her modest savings.
+Imagine a first-time buyer, Sarah, who thought financing a modular home was out of reach due to her modest savings.
 By tapping into insider strategies, she secured a low-rate modular home loan and saved thousands.
-These expert tips can help you achieve similar success in modular home financing.
+These expert tips can help you achieve similar success with modular-home loan options.

 Sarah’s story highlights the power of working with a modular home financing specialist.
 Her initial lender, unfamiliar with modular homes, offered a 7.5% rate due to perceived risks.
 A builder-recommended specialist understood modular construction, securing a 6.75% rate on a $200,000 loan, saving Sarah $100 monthly—$36,000 over 30 years.
 Find specialists via builders or industry directories.